HarryPaniccc/DnD/Convocation of the Talisman.md

 tags:
   - Lore
 ---
-The [[Convocatio of Mages]] is an ancient order of spellcasters that act as neutral arbiters
+The [[Convocation of the Talisman]] is an ancient order of spellcasters that act as neutral arbiters

 # Brainstorming
 - Order that exists across [[Zitrumea]], mainly existing within the [[Zitrumean Empire]]